baeziy/networks_project/README.md

 This configuration gives the NexusHome Interface the capability to vary the fan's speed in real-time, responding to user commands or environmental changes.

+### Languages Utilized
+In the development of the NexusHome Interface, several programming languages were employed, each bringing unique capabilities to the project.

+1. Node.js: The primary language used for developing the server application.
+Node.js, a runtime environment, allows JavaScript to be executed server-side.
+Chosen for its event-driven, non-blocking I/O model, Node.js is ideal for data-intensive real-time applications running across distributed devices.

+2. JavaScript: The backbone of modern web development, JavaScript was extensively utilized on both server and client sides.
+On the server side, JavaScript powered the Express.js framework and managed MQTT and WebSocket connections.
+On the client side, JavaScript drove the dynamic web interface, enabling user interaction and real-time updates.

+3. Python: Used for initial device testing due to its simplicity and robust library support.
+Python's GPIO library facilitated quick tests on the Raspberry Pi.
+Although not part of the final application, Python's contribution to the initial development and testing stages was instrumental.

+4. HTML & CSS: The client-side interface was built with HTML and CSS.
+HTML, the standard markup language for creating web pages, structured the content of the web interface.
+CSS, the language for describing the look and formatting of a document written in HTML, styled the web interface to ensure it was user-friendly and aesthetically pleasing.

+5. C++: On the ESP32 IoT device, C++ was utilized.
+Known for its efficiency and control, C++ is commonly used in embedded systems like the ESP32.
+It was responsible for the sensor data capture and the MQTT communication in the NexusHome Interface.

+By leveraging each of these languages in their appropriate contexts, we have created a robust, real-time, and user-friendly NexusHome Interface.

 ### Raspberry Pi-Based Server Application

 The server application, hosted on a Raspberry Pi, is the central nexus of the NexusHome Interface.
 Utilizing the powerful Node.js runtime environment and Express.js framework, it provides a dynamic web interface and RESTful API, thus enabling the control of peripherals such as a fan, an LED, and an LCD display.